 If you are in the Norristown PA area and are suspected of or charged with violating a federal law, then contact an experienced federal crime defense lawyer.
-Your lawyer will represent your rights and take on the federal government for you.
+We will represent your rights and take on the federal government for you.

 Don’t wait until the federal government contacts you.
-Connect with our law firm today and come in for a free consultation with a member of our team.
+Connect with a Montgomery County Criminal Defense Attorney today and come in for a free consultation with a member of our team.

 You Shouldn’t Wait Until You’ve Been Charged